swcarpentry/make-novice/_extras/solutions.md

 ~~~
 {: .make}

-> ## Extend the Makefile to create an archive of code, data, plots and Zipf summary table {.challenge}
+> ## Extend the Makefile to create an archive of code, data, plots and Zipf summary table
 >
 > Add new rules, update existing rules, and add new macros to:
 >